ahdworsky/SkySureInspections/_posts/2025-09-15-why-annual-drone-roof-checks-matter.md

 description: "Spot hidden roof damage in 5 minutes using high-resolution drone + thermal imaging—quickly identify hail, wind, and moisture issues."
 ---

+In just five minutes, high-res drone and thermal imaging reveal hail, wind, and moisture damage you can’t see from the ground—safer, faster, and fully documented.
 <!--more-->

 ![heroImage](https://cdn.marblism.com/CqTfJkDtj7M.webp)